 Today I will continue my series on the Kurpie people of Poland.
 To the south of the Green Wilderness, which I talked about in my last post, is a band of territory which is called the Drobnoszlachecki region.
 [This means 'Petty Aristocracy', so I don't see how it can be a region, but that is how it is marked on the maps.]
 To the south of this is the White Wilderness, which is inhabited by a different group who are also known as Kurpie, and for the same reason.
 This area lies in the angle between the Bug and the Narew, between the cities of Pultusk and Ostrow Mazowiecka, somewhat northeast of Warsaw.

 In Poland, unlike some of its neighbors, e. g.
 Slovakia and Ukraine, embroidery is strictly regional.
 Some regions have a well developed tradition of embroidery, while neighboring regions may have none at all.
 These local traditions vary widely.
 The one type of embroidery which is widespread is that on tulle, which is a 19th cent. phenomenon which moved from the towns to the countryside.
-In the White Kurpe region, they developed a type of embroidery which does not resemble that of any other part of Poland.
+In the White Kurpe region, they developed a type of embroidery which is very unusual.
 Take a close look at the shirt embroidery on the girl above.
 Here is another example; this is the corner of a tablecloth in my personal collection.

 The only other embroidery tradition which somewhat resembles this is that of Horodok in Western Ukraine, 450 kilometers to the southeast.